rollup/rollup-plugin-babel/README.md

 - `options.include` and `options.exclude`: each a minimatch pattern, or array of minimatch patterns, which determine which files are transpiled by Babel (by default, all files are transpiled)
 - `options.externalHelpersWhitelist`: an array which gives explicit control over which babelHelper functions are allowed in the bundle (by default, every helper is allowed)
 - `options.extensions`: an array of file extensions that Babel should transpile (by default the Babel defaults of .js, .jsx, .es6, .es, .mjs. are used)
+- `options.transformGenerated`: a boolean value indicating whether to run Babel on the generated files instead of the input files; even though this is slower, it is the only way to transpile Rollup's auto-generated wrapper code to lower compatibility targets than ES5 (or most likely ES6 when Rollup 2 will be released), see [Running Babel on the generated code](#running-babel-on-the-generated-code) for details

 Babel will respect `.babelrc` files – this is generally the best place to put your configuration.